 Our program seeks to reconnect people with the outdoors and to develop future leaders in conservation.
 AmeriCorps members will develop service projects that help remove barriers to environmental education throughout North Carolina, as well as help expand the diversity of backgrounds among conservation leaders in the state.
-The 2017 service year began on October 4, 2016 and will end on July 31, 2017.
+The 2017 service year began on September 6, 2017.

 - Ellerbe Creek Watershed Association (Durham)